FctsFxns/schultzen-web/_works/YOU-your-WALL-and-ME.md

 2 of the big collages were conserved and framed.
 3 smaller pieces are conserved digitally and 2 were destroyed.

-The whole project is represented [on this website](http://www.christinaschultz.com/wall/).

 A [Facebook profile](https://www.facebook.com/youyourwallandme/) and [a blog](http://christina-schultz.tumblr.com/) comunicated the progressing process.